Inga Sæland

 Inga Sæland (born 3 August 1959) is an Icelandic politician.
 She is the founder and current leader of the People's Party, and has served as a member of the Althing since her election in 2017.
-Inga has served as the Minister of Social Affairs and Housing in the cabinet of Kristrún Frostadóttir since 2024.
+Inga has served as the Minister of Education and Children's Affairs in the cabinet of Kristrún Frostadóttir since 2026, and previously served as Minister of Social Affairs and Housing from 2024 until 2026.

 Early life

 Inga was born in Ólafsfjörður as the second of four children.
 For the first two years of her life, Inga was blind after suffering damage to her brain stem due to incorrect medication taken after contracting chickenpox and meningitis.
 In her adulthood, Inga is legally blind with 10% of her vision remaining.
 Inga was raised in an impoverished family, and has stated that her political beliefs are influenced by this upbringing.

 Inga graduated with a Bachelor of Laws degree from the University of Iceland in 2016, and had previously studied political science at the university from 2003 to 2006.
 Inga was a contestant in the Icelandic version of the singing competition programme The X Factor in 2006, ultimately placing fifth in the competition.